PRX/feedzirra-podcast/README.md

 ## Usage

-The parser attempts to match the structure and naming conventions of the actual feed XML elements as closely as possible. `<link>` tags are accessed through `item.link`, etc.
+The parser attempts to match the structure and naming conventions of the actual feed XML elements as closely as possible. `<link>` tags are accessed through `item.link`, etc. Some elements, such as `pubDate`, can be accessed with methods that match the element, or aliases that better adhere to ruby naming conventions (e.g. `pub_date`).

 The goal is to support all elements common to podcast feeds.
 Currently not all elements are supported; as they are added, they will be listed below.